yotam097/RabbitMQ/README.md

 # RabbitMQ
-RabbitMQ deleting queues and messages by demand Python script
+RabbitMQ deleting queues and messages by demand Python script.
+Need to be update according the relevant host.